Birchwood, Cheshire: Industry

+Governance

+The first tier of local government is Birchwood Town Council.
+Birchwood ward elects three members of Warrington Borough Council.
+For national elections, the parish is part of the Warrington North constituency.

 Demography

 Data is based on that of Birchwood Ward.

 Population and ethnicity

 Birchwood has a total population of 11,220 residents, of which 50.3% are male and 49.7% are female.
 The average age of the population at the census was 37.2 years.
 The majority of the population describe their race as White (97.05%), while minorities are mixed (0.9%), Black (0.4%) and Asian (0.9%).
 Other racial origins account for 0.8% of the population.

 Housing and social situation

 At the census, the Birchwood ward of Warrington had 4,919 houses.
 65.6% are classed as owner occupied, 28.3% are council accommodation, 4.8% are rented from other sources and 1.3% of houses have residents living rent free.
 The average house price for all houses in Birchwood was £118,635.
 7% of all households in the ward are overcrowded.
 The population density in the ward is 13.9 residents per hectare.
 In terms of the ACORN index, 35.7% (the majority) describe Warrington as a comfortably well-off area, on the other hand in terms of economic indices, Birchwood is a slightly below-average area.
 5.4% of residents at the last survey were on some form of benefits.